Pratyusha-Mukherjee/UML_generator-using-AI/README.md

 5. create one sample_srs.txt file where you can direct your given website description suppose for a example i have given "Online management system" in the repository sample_srs.txt file
 7. Now execute all the cell after 6 given in the UML_generator.ipynb file
-6. you will get the desired output as diagram.puml and diagram,png file
+6. you will get the desired output as diagram.puml and diagram.png file

 ## Common problem that may arise
 After installing Graphviz: